 Oddly enough, houses generally ended up being my greatest foe during my attempts.
 The game's physics are great, and it's deeply gratifying to blow up structures or send enemies flying across the map with your spells.
 However, blowing up buildings tends to cause a lot of flying debris.
 Flying debris kills, so try not to get hit with brick chimneys like I did.
 Or for your own safety, don't cast spells while inside buildings.
 However, with that, as you shift between indoors and outdoors, the game's camera focus will rapidly change from a third-person perspective while outside, to a first-person view while you are inside of buildings.
 It's a little off-putting the first couple of times you get stuck in a doorway during encounters.

 The meat of Fictorum lies in the magic casting system and the game's ridiculously, dangerously fun physics.
 Blowing up buildings and bridges or sending enemies soaring into the sky is just an absolute treat.
 Throw in a fun story to follow along with on the map screen, and some crazy spells and the game can become quite enjoyable.
 The only huge concern I might have is the overall challenge of the game and how easy it can be to die.
 I've jumped onto house debris and managed to die before sliding off since the game interpreted it as me being hit by an object.
-It can get frustrating to die over and over, but thankfully the game experience is new each time.Note: The Fictorum review is based on a digital PC copy of the game, provided by the publisher.
+It can get frustrating to die over and over, but thankfully the game experience is new each time.Note: Fictorum was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.